-· Importance of play (making learning fun)
+* The importance of play (making learning fun)

-children (the teacher’s role is vital in connecting content to learning)
+* The importance of responsive and nurturing relationships between adults and children (the teacher’s role is vital in connecting content to learning)

 * Partnerships with families are essential